Bg987/SpeakNumber/README.md

 ./SpeakNumber.exe
 ```

-or just double-click the `SpeakNumber.exe` file in Windows.
+Or just double-click the `SpeakNumber.exe` file in Windows.

 ---

 ## 🧠 Why Use This Project?

 - Learn multimedia handling in C
 - Practice string and number manipulation
 - Create a beginner-level speech project
 - Modify it for other languages or educational purposes

 ---